toranb/ember-data-django-rest-adapter/README.md

 This adapter does not currently support the hypermedia side of the django-rest-framework.
 I believe another adapter that is hypermedia focused would be a great stand alone adapter (outside of this project).

 ## Examples
-An example project that shows the adapter in action with 1-to-many and m2m relationships + filtering can be found below
+An example project that shows the adapter in action can be found below

 https://github.com/toranb/complex-ember-data-example.git